scm-manager/scm-manage-folder-plugin/docs/en/create/index.md

 ![Dialog to create folders](assets/create-dialog.png)

-In the new folder, a file named `.scmkeep` is created, because you cannot craete empty folders for example in Git or Mercurial.
+In the new folder, a file named `.scmkeep` is created, because you cannot create empty folders in for example Git or Mercurial.
 This file can be removed, as soon as there are other files in this folder.